Roth IRA

 The Taxpayer Relief Act of 1997 created a new type of IRA called a Roth IRA named after Senator William V Roth Jr. Senator Roth was Chairman of the Senate Finance Committee at that time.

-Designed like the Traditional IRA for long term retirement savings the Roth has several different features.
+Designed like the Traditional IRA for long term retirement savings the Roth IRA has several different features.

 • Contributions to the Roth IRA are made with after-tax money and are never tax deductible.
 Since contributions are made with after tax dollars, your distributions will be completely tax-free, provided you are at lest 59 1/2 and your account has been open at least 5 years.